facjure/pendown/README.md

 ## Introduction

 Thousands of poems and stories in the public domain live buried in libraries, archaic websites, and journals gone out of print.
 Emerging writers publish their literature online where magazines save them in content management systems, programs that strip and lock literature in complex, proprietary software.
 We don't have an open format to share literature on the web.

-Zenup allows you to write poems and stories using an easy-to-read, easy-to-write, plain-text or markdown format, interchangeably.
+Zendown allows you to write poems and stories using an easy-to-read, easy-to-write, plain-text or markdown format, interchangeably.
 Scripts can convert them to a [HTML5](http://en.wikipedia.org/wiki/HTML5) understood by modern browsers on desktop, mobile, and web.
 The goal is that poems and stories should be publishable and restored as-is, as plain-text, before being consumed by content management systems.

-Zenup is free software, available under a BSD-style open source license.
+Zendown is free software, available under a BSD-style open source license.

 ## SPEC

 See [SPEC.md](/SPEC.md) for more details.

-## Editor Support
+## Editors

 Markdown content can be opened in any Markdown-supported Editor.